All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can you take tesamorelin and sermorelin together?

-Combining tesamorelin and sermorelin is not recommended due to overlapping mechanisms of action and increased risk of side effects.
+Combining tesamorelin and sermorelin isn't recommended due to overlapping mechanisms of action and increased risk of side effects.
 Both compounds stimulate the same GHRH receptors, potentially leading to excessive growth hormone release.
 Most practitioners recommend using one compound at a time, with potential transitions based on treatment response and goals.

 How long does it take to see results with each peptide?